 He scored on his debut at Liverpool but that was as good as it got.
 After making only 15 appearances, Veron was loaned out to Inter Milan in 2004 and never played for the club again.

-A definite example of having more money than sense.
+This a definite example of having more money than sense.

 12. Jurgen Macho